Pawventures

 Required by most major airlines:

-• Current rabies vaccination record — Must show vaccine brand, lot number, date administered, and expiration date
+• Current rabies vaccination record — must show vaccine brand, lot number, date administered, and expiration date

-• Current Bordetella (kennel cough) vaccination — Required by many airlines for dogs; typically must be administered within 6-12 months (verify per airline)
+• Current Bordetella (kennel cough) vaccination — required by many airlines for dogs; typically must be administered within 6-12 months (verify per airline)

-• Microchip documentation — Records linking your pet to their chip number
+• Microchip documentation — records linking your pet to their chip number

-• Copy of your vet’s license and contact info — Useful if airlines question certificate authenticity
+• Copy of your vet’s license and contact info — useful if airlines question certificate authenticity

-For Domestic Ground Travel (Car, Train, Bus)
+For Domestic Ground Travel (Car, Bus, Train)

 Interstate travel by car within the US does not legally require a health certificate in most cases.
 However:

-• Rabies certificate — Some state campgrounds and parks require evidence of rabies vaccination for dogs
+• Rabies certificate — some state campgrounds and parks require evidence of rabies vaccination for dogs

 Dogs Entering Canada from the US

-• Current rabies vaccination certificate — Must show: veterinarian’s name and address, dog’s description (breed, age, color), vaccine brand and lot number, date administered, and duration of immunity
+• Current rabies vaccination certificate — must show: veterinarian’s name and address, dog’s description (breed, age, color), vaccine brand and lot number, date administered, and duration of immunity

 Dogs Entering Mexico from the US